Elizabeth Lyle Robbie Stadium

-Elizabeth Lyle Robbie Stadium is located in Falcon Heights on the Saint Paul campus of the University of Minnesota.
-It is primarily used as the home of the Minnesota Golden Gophers women's soccer team.
+Elizabeth Lyle Robbie Stadium is a soccer-specific stadium located in Falcon Heights on the Saint Paul campus of the University of Minnesota.
+It is primarily used as the home of the Minnesota Golden Gophers' women's soccer team.
 The stadium opened in 1999 and seats 1,000.

-The stadium is named after Elizabeth Lyle Robbie, who was the wife of Joe Robbie, former owner of the Miami Dolphins.
+The stadium is named after Elizabeth Lyle Robbie, who became the first female owner of a professional sports franchise in the United States after she purchased the Miami Toros team in the mid-'70s.
+Lyle was also the wife of Joe Robbie, former owner of the Miami Dolphins.
 The Robbie family was originally from South Dakota, but lived a number of years in Minneapolis.
 Elizabeth was the first female owner of a professional sports franchise in the United States, as she owned the Miami Toros / Minnesota Strikers soccer team in the 1970s and 1980s.

-Prior to Robbie Stadium, the school played home games from 1993 to 1998 at the St. Paul Campus Soccer Field, also located in Falcon Heights.
+Prior to Robbie Stadium, the school played home games from 1993 to 1998 at the "St. Paul Campus Soccer Field", also located in Falcon Heights.